 UK rail tickets are automatically issued in the name of the purchaser.
 Don’t worry though, they are valid for anybody to use and you are not required to produce ID when travelling (unless a railcard has been used).

-If your train is delayed or cancelled, but your tickets were printed or scanned, you can make a claim with the train operator through the Delay Repay scheme.
+If your train is delayed or cancelled, but you still completed your journey, you can make a claim with the train operator through the Delay Repay scheme.
 The name of the train operator is on your ticket, and your claim will be handled by them directly.

-If you didn't print or scan your tickets, you can make a claim by contacting our Customer Service team.
+If you did not complete your journey, you can make a claim by contacting our Customer Service team.

 - Adult: over 16 years old.